-Last modified: Feb 2, 2024
+Last modified: Aug 14, 2024

 WRSM

-A wound-rotor synchronous motor, also known as a slip-ring synchronous motor, or externally excited synchronous motor (EESM) is a type of electric motor that combines features of both synchronous motors and wound-rotor induction motors.
+A wound-rotor synchronous motor, also known as a slip-ring synchronous motor or externally excited synchronous motor (EESM), is a type of electric motor that combines features of both synchronous motors and wound-rotor induction motors.

-BMW 5th generation eDRive with WRSM
+BMW 5th generation eDrive with WRSM

-BMW 5th generation eDRive with WRSM.
-Brush /slip-ring at the end
+BMW 5th generation eDrive with WRSM.
+Brush/slip-ring at the end

-The wound-rotor synchronous motor operates based on the principles of electromagnetism and synchronous motor operation.
-The stator windings are connected to an AC power supply, which creates a rotating magnetic field.
-The rotor winding is also connected to the power supply through the slip rings and brushes.
-The slip rings allow for variable resistance or impedance to be connected to the rotor winding, which can be used to control motor performance.
+The motor operates based on the principles of electromagnetism and synchronous motor operation.
+The stator windings are connected to an AC power supply, creating a rotating magnetic field.
+The rotor winding is also connected to the power supply through the slip rings and brushes, allowing for variable resistance or impedance to be connected to the rotor winding, which can be used to control motor performance.

-BMW 5th generation eDRive stator
+BMW 5th generation eDrive stator

 The rotor winding is excited with DC current, creating a magnetic field in the rotor.
 The interaction between the stator’s rotating magnetic field and the rotor’s magnetic field causes the rotor to rotate in synchronism with the stator’s magnetic field, hence the name “synchronous motor.”